hustvl/MobileI2V/README.md

 ```

 ### Train
 You can use the provided ./train_scripts/train_i2v.sh script for training.
 The configuration file is located at: ./configs/mobilei2v_config/.
-Before training, change the corresponding model path.
+Before training, download the weights for [video-vae](https://huggingface.co/Lightricks/LTX-Video/tree/main/vae) and [qwen2-0.5B](https://huggingface.co/Qwen/Qwen2-0.5B/tree/main) and replace the model path in the configuration file.
 ```
 bash ./train_scripts/train_i2v.sh
 ```